sec-consult/msiscan/README.md

 sudo apt install msitools
 ```

+The SetOpLock binary helpful to exploit the vulnerability can be found here: https://github.com/googleprojectzero/symboliclink-testing-tools/tree/main/SetOpLock

 ## How To Use
 - `python msiscan.py <Installer>`
 - Or if you want to check a whole directory: `./runall.sh <directory>`